pilarcode/textual-web-lab/README.md

 uv add <package name>
 ```
 # Usage
-To run the application, use the following commmand:
+* To run the application as a web UI use the following commmand:
 ```bash
 textual-web --config pyproject.toml
 ```